Crysis760/Nothing-About-It/README.md

 # Welcome to my first web application
-## This is a blog on early stage of development
+## This is a blog in early stage of development
-I'll appreciate every advice for improvement of this site
+I'll appreciate any advice on improvements of this site